Harry Thomas Munn

 At dawn we found ourselves under heavy fire from infantry and tanks.
 Very heavy casualties were inflicted on our battery and to save further losses Major Cartland gave the order to surrender.
 At this point heavy firing was going on and Major Cartland was killed.
-Mr Hutton-Squire, Tommy Bunn who was the Major’s driver and myself were some distance from the rest of the battery.
-Mr Hutton-Squire said that he was not going to become a prisoner and shouting "Follow me Bombadier" stormed out of the ditch we were in and firing a Bren gun at a nearby tank was killed by the answering burst of fire from the tank.
+Mr Hutton-Squire, Tommy Bunn who was the Major’s driver and myself were some distance from the rest of the battery. and shouting "Follow me Bombadier" stormed out of the ditch we were in and firing a Bren gun at a nearby tank was killed by the answering burst of fire from the tank.
 Tommy Bunn and myself reached a ditch on the far side of the field and came under heavy fire from the same tank.
 We knew we would not be taken prisoner by this tank crew and crawled along the ditch towards a gate into the next field.
 We jumped from the ditch and ran through the gateway right into the middle of a German patrol who already had several of our battery prisoner.
 "Halt!" shouted their N.C.O. and Tommy and I went into the bag.

 For the story of how the camp theatre came into being click here.